The amount of ideas and different resources for cute easy doodles that you can draw in your bullet journal or planner can get a little crazy.

 Bullet Journal Elements to Draw

 These are the bread and butter of a planner or bullet journal.
-And probably the easiest sketches and doodles to draw.
+And probably the easiest sketches and easiest doodles to draw.

 The basic elements of a bullet journal include boxes, banners, arrows, frames, and scrolls.